danielearwicker/json-mobx/README.md

 # json-mobx
 *Simple undo/redo and persistence for MobX*

+    npm install --save json-mobx

 Based on a single trivial concept: an object must have a mutable property called `json` that holds its JSON representation (and by JSON we mean a plain object tree that can be round-tripped via JSON).

 As the `json` property is mutable, it means you can restore the object to a prior state by assigning to its `json` property.
 This is in contrast to most serialization systems which deserialize by creating a brand new tree of objects.
-Here we tend towards *minimally updating* an existing tree to bring it into line with the provided JSON.
+Here we tend towards *reconciling* or *minimally updating* an existing tree to bring it into line with the provided JSON.

 This is particularly suited to situations where an object is not pure data but is also dependent on (or depended on by) the "environment".
 This is closely related to the way React components can use `componentDidMount` and `componentWillUnmount` to wire themselves into environmental dependencies.
 Or to put it another way, objects have a life-cycle.

-    npm install --save json-mobx
+It also means that, thanks to MobX, implementing Undo/Redo is very easy.
+Prior states can be captured efficiently, and can be "loaded into" a live object hierarchy with minimal impact on unchanged objects.

+In these notes we will use the term *live object* to refer to objects that have a `json` computed property.

-## The `json` decorator
+## The `@json` decorator

-For many simple types of object, which just have a set of properties that need to be stored, it is a pain to write the `json` property by hand.
+For typical live objects it is a pain to write the `json` computed property by hand.
 So we provide a `json` decorator:

 ```ts
 export class Widget  {